 INTERNSHIPS Of course, students are always looking for internships.
-Although only a few opportunities are currently posted below, that doesn't mean some aren't available - we’re just likely not aware of them.
 Check corporate and government job posting websites (e.g., see below) to find them on your own.
-You can also contact Bob for more details if you’re interested in a posting and no other information is provided.
+You can also contact me for more details if you’re interested in a posting and no other information is provided.